acumos/portal-marketplace/docs/user-guides/portal-admin/role_management.rst

 Role Management
 ================

-Admin can create the roles and provide corresponding permissions required to that role.
+Admin can create the roles and provide corresponding catalogs required to that role.

 				.. image:: images/role_management.PNG
 	               			  :width: 75%